The Shins: 2014–present: Heartworms and recent events

 In 2014, The Shins recorded and released a new song, "So Now What", for the soundtrack of Wish I Was Here (directed by Zach Braff of Garden State).
 Mercer noted to Billboard that he was immensely proud of how the track came out: "I think it's one of the best things I've ever done."
-That November, a reissue of Flake Music's first album, When You Land Here It's Time to Return, was released.
+That November, a reissue of Flake Music's first album, When You Land Here, It's Time to Return, was released.

 In 2016, the group recorded a cover of the Beatles' "The Word" for the Netflix show Beat Bugs.
 During this time, Mercer was at work on the band's fifth album, which he felt was closer in sound to the Shins' earlier work than Port of Morrow: "I made a concerted effort on certain songs to fit the palette, to use the palette that I've used historically for the band."
 Mercer announced the new Shins album, Heartworms, in January; it was released on March 10, 2017.
 In January 2018, they released The Worm's Heart, an album which reimagined Heartworms.

-Former band member Swift died on July 3, 2018.
+Former band member Richard Swift died on July 3, 2018.
 He was admitted to the hospital in June for hepatitis.

 September 24, 2020 saw the release of a new single titled "The Great Divide".

 In April 2021, a 20th anniversary reissue of Oh, Inverted World was announced for release on June 11, 2021.
 The reissue was remastered by Bob Ludwig, with Mercer serving as an assistant.
 A "21st birthday" tour of North America was announced in May 2022, where The Shins played Oh Inverted World in its entirety.

 Former bassist Neal Langford, who played on Oh Inverted World and in Flake Music with Mercer, died on July 21, 2023, at the age of 50.
 Mercer announced his death on July 27, describing him in a post to social media as "one of the best friends I've ever had".